 The pursuit of balance is the goal.
 So don’t be frustrated with the constant effort.

-Question: What helps you stay balanced?
-Please leave a comment.
+Tell me what you think: What helps you stay balanced?
+To leave a comment, just click here.

 Adapted from Wayne Stiles, “All of Me: Growing as a Whole Person,” Growing Like Jesus: Pursuing Health for the Whole Person (IFL Publishing House, 2009).